pottekkat/personal-website/content/books/the-player-of-games.md

 ---

 _**The Player of Games**_ is the second book in the _Culture_ series.
 It's my friend's favorite book in the series, which nudged me to give it another try after a rather [underwhelming experience with the first book](/books/consider-phlebas/).

+It was slow at the start, but it more than made up for it once the story progressed.
+I read a little more than the latter half of the book in a single afternoon.

+The worldbuilding around the omnipotent machines, The Culture, and the moral and ethical conundrum set by the plot stood out to me.
+Suffice to say, much better than the first book, and I'm told that the third book is even better.

+But maybe I will lay off sci-fi for a while.